AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 # Create a MaxCompute sink connector

-This topic describes how to create a MaxCompute sink connector to synchronize data from a source topic of a Message Queue for Apache Kafka instance to a MaxCompute table.
+This topic describes how to create a MaxCompute sink connector to synchronize data from a data source topic of a Message Queue for Apache Kafka instance to a MaxCompute table.

-Before you start, make sure that you have completed the following steps:
+Before you start, make sure that the following requirements are met:

-1. Enable the connector feature for the Message Queue for Apache Kafka instance.
+1. The connector feature for the Message Queue for Apache Kafka instance is enabled.
 For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
-2. Create source topics for the Message Queue for Apache Kafka instance.
+2. Data source topics for the Message Queue for Apache Kafka instance are created.
 For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

-    In this topic, a topic named maxcompute-test-input is created.
+    A topic named maxcompute-test-input is created in this example.

-3. Create a MaxCompute table from the MaxCompute client.
+3. A MaxCompute table from the MaxCompute client is created.
 For more information, see [Create and view a table](/intl.en-US/Quick Start/Create and view a table.md).

-    In this topic, a MaxCompute table named test\_kafka is created in a project named connector\_test.
+    A MaxCompute table named test\_kafka is created in a project named connector\_test in this example.
 You can run the following statement to create a MaxCompute table named test\_kafka:

     ```
     CREATE TABLE IF NOT EXISTS test_kafka(topic STRING,partition BIGINT,offset BIGINT,key STRING,value STRING) PARTITIONED by (pt STRING);